Tattoo Artist

 So recently got a tattoo and it was supposed to say "into this house we're born into this world we're thrown" but instead of it saying world it says house.. is there any way it can be fixed?

-Asked by IsaPerez almost 11 years ago
+Asked by IsaPerez over 11 years ago

 Nope, not without covering the word, which would probably look strange.
 You might be able to get just that one word removed by laser tattoo removal, but I'm not familiar with the removal process, so you'd have to ask a licensed removal person about that.